In accordance with Utah Code 53-7-225(6) the following is a Fireworks Restrictions Map that was published by Davis County 6/1/23:

 - 11 a.m. until 1 a.m. the following day

-*if New Year’s eve is on a Sunday and the local governmental jurisdiction determines to celebrate New Year’s eve on the prior Saturday (December 30), then it is lawful to discharge Class C common state approved explosives on that prior Saturday within the county, municipality, or metro township.
+*if New Year’s eve is on a Sunday and the county, municipality or metro township determines to celebrate New Year's Eve on the prior Saturday (December 30), then a person may discharge Class C common State approved explosives on that prior Saturday within the county, municipality, or metro township.

 Here are a few safety tips from the National Council on Fireworks Safety